 Theorem 17.
-Let F be a differentially 2-uniform quadratic permutation on $V_n$ .
+Let F be a differentially 2-uniform quadratic permutation on V_n .
 Then M, the difference trait matrix of F, is a Sylvester-Hadamard matrix if the row-order is ignored.

 Proof.
-From Theorem 16, the $2^n$ rows of M comprise all the linear sequences of length $2^n$ .
-By Lemma 1 of [16], each linear sequence of length $2^n$ is a row of $H_n$ .
-Thus M can be changed to $H_n$ by re-ordering its rows.
+From Theorem 16, the 2^n rows of M comprise all the linear sequences of length 2^n .
+By Lemma 1 of [SZZ95a], each linear sequence of length 2^n is a row of H_n .
+Thus M can be changed to H_n by re-ordering its rows.

-Obviously, $W{\alpha}$ , $\varphi{\alpha}$ and M can be defined for any permutation on $V_n$ , not restricted to quadratic ones.
+Obviously, W{α} , φ{α} and M can be defined for any permutation on V_n , not restricted to quadratic ones.

 Theorem 18.
-Let F be a differentially 2-uniform quadratic permutation on $V_n$ and M be the difference trait matrix of F. Then the inverse of F is also a differentially 2-uniform permutation, whose difference trait matrix is the transpose of M.
+Let F be a differentially 2-uniform (not necessarily quadratic) permutation on V_n and M be the difference trait matrix of F. Then F^{-1} , the inverse of F, is also a differentially 2-uniform permutation, and the difference trait matrix of F^{-1} is the transpose of M.